pgumeson-fabric/dotfiles/README.md

 1. Installs [Homebrew](https://brew.sh/) and bundles your [Brewfile](https://github.com/pgumeson-fabric/dotfiles/blob/main/Brewfile.tmpl) :beer:
 1. Installs and configures [pkgx](https://pkgx.sh), the new package manager from the creator of Homebrew, to replace the need for `rvm`, `rbenv`, `asdf`, `fvm`, etc.
-1. Installs [asdf](https://asdf-vm.com/) as a fallback for anything not in pkgx.
 1. Generates your SSH keypair and uploads your public key to your GitHub account :octocat:
 1. Installs VSCode and [the best extensions](https://github.com/pgumeson-fabric/dotfiles/blob/main/Brewfile.tmpl#L61-L97)
 1. Configures [starship cross-shell prompt](https://starship.rs) as your default prompt :rocket: